 IoT aided Smart Grid Planning: This scenario demonstrates how IoT-Crawler technology can be used to enable a secure and managed access of location-specific prosumer data in the context of grid planning.
 The specific scenario will facilitate the integration of services and information provided by prosumers and other intelligent smart grid entities into the planning process of distribution system operation.

 IoT aided Smart Grid Operation: This scenario demonstrates how IoT-Crawler technology can be used to enable a secure and managed access of location-specific prosumer data in the context of grid operation.
 The specific scenario will facilitate the integration of services and information provided by prosumers and other intelligent smart grid entities into distribution system operation.
-Being able to access real-time information on load and generation helps distribution system operators to forecast daily operational parameters in order to keep its grid operation within the required operational boundaries.
+Being able to access real-time information on load and generation helps distribution system operators to forecast daily operational parameters in order to keep its grid operation wit

 This domain is represented by one initial scenario.
 We consider IoTCrawler to play an important role in this domain as it will allow to significantly reduce the integration effort and costs of sensor data from manufacturing machines: In this scenario IoT Crawler performs in an environment with a predefined scope for crawling and will semi-automatically discover related data.